 The Practitioner level empowers, encourages and equips you with an in-depth knowledge of not just the certification, but also how to apply and implement these principles into the life of a project manager on a daily basis.

-This course runs for one day with the Agile Project Management™ Practitioner exam at the end of the day.
+This course runs for two days with the Agile Project Management™ Practitioner exam at the end of the second day.

 The course will cover: